Skip to content

 Quick filters

-• Turn on the Filters toggle and enter one or more filters.
+• Select Add filter and choose one or more filters.

 • Select a value from a field to use it as a filter criterion.